AJoyfulRiot/ajoyfulriot.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: A Joyful Riot Deisgn
+title: A Joyful Riot Design
 ---

 A Joyful Riot provides tutorials, printables, and party ideas geared toward forming wonderful memories with your loved ones.